unphased/ply/README.md

 ply defines an extended set of JavaScript events.
 Some of these events define and provide high-level transform information such as translation and scale, which conveniently correspond to input that is incident on those elements.
 Other events define (and are triggered by) useful user input actions which can be used to drive UI in a way that is identical to the built-in events (such as `click` or `touchstart`).

-The real power of ply c
+The real power of ply comes from the intuitive JS events it generates: A vast space of UI interaction possibilities opens up as prototyping and implementation time is reduced from hours to minutes.

 #### Notes